 "When the Voyager crew encounters a wormhole and makes contact with a Romulan ship on the other side, it raises the crew's hopes of getting back to Earth."

-On this day in 1998, Stargate: SG-1 aired "There But For The Grace Of God."
-This served as the nineteenth episode of the long-running program's first season, and here's the plot summary as listed on IMDB.com:
+On this day in 1998 (in the U.S.), Stargate: SG-1 aired "There But For The Grace Of God."
+Officially, this served as the nineteenth episode of the long-running program's first season, and here's the plot summary as listed on IMDB.com:

 "While collecting artifacts on a distant planet, Daniel Jackson is knocked out after touching a mirror-like object.
 He awakens in the same room but is unable to locate the other members of SG-1.
 Assuming that they left without him, he dials up his return home but gets there to find that he is in a different reality.
 In this world, General Jack O'Neill and Catherine Langford are in charge of the Stargate program; Hammond is a Colonel reporting to O'Neill; and Sam Carter is a civilian scientist working on the project (and also engaged to O'Neill)."